air-wickvu/cse15l-lab-reports/week-7-lab-report.md

 2. What about the project or task might factor into your decision one way or another?
 (If nothing would affect your decision, say so and why!)

 If the project has security preferences that do not allow me to clone the project to my local computer, I would be forced to make the edits remotely therefore influencing my decision.
 Another factor is if the project itself is very large in terms of data size, it would be inefficent to clone the project to the local computer then pushing the updates everytime.
-At the end of the day, I think learning both methods could be useful to know for when specific situations occur.
+At the end of the day, I think learning both methods could be useful for when specific situations occur as it would allow you to be adapative and apply the method deemed most efficient.